WEPA-digital/hivemq-metrics-per-topic-extension/README.md

 3. Modify the `config.xml` files according to your needs.

 ### Metrics
-The exposed metrics for inbound messages are in the following format: `eu_wepa_hivemq_message_incoming_count_<topic>`.
+[//]: # (REVIEW update this with the link to the xml config where one can set the prefix) The exposed metrics for inbound messages are in the following format: `eu_wepa_hivemq_message_incoming_count_<topic>`.
 The exposed metrics for outbound messages are in the following format: `eu_wepa_hivemq_message_outgoing_count_<topic>`.